WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Method 1
 1. 45.90.28.51 and 45.90.30.51 are the DNS servers you need to replace in your VPN's settings

-## Revoked? or Blacklisted?
+## Revoked?
-So you've gotten yourself blacklisted, either from the DNS (which seems very unlikely) or from another creator's DNS.
+So you've gotten yourself revoked, either from the DNS (which seems very unlikely) or from another creator's DNS.
 Follow the methods listed below and you should be unrevoked.

+Method 2 will completely reset your device!
 Use Method 2 if Method 1 does not work.

-Method 2 will completely reset your device!

 You must not use your backups with Method 2 otherwise you will get revoked again.
+You *might* be able to use an iCloud backup.

 ### Method 1
 1. Remove the DNS and uninstall ESign